lfbraz/azure-mlops/azureml/README.md

 ![New Release Pipeline](images/new-release-pipeline.PNG?raw=true)

-In our case we have an Azure Devops project named **MLOps-LAB**, please feel free to use your own Azure devops project.
+In our case we have an Azure DevOps project named **MLOps-LAB**, please feel free to use your own Azure DevOps project.

 Now we will add the model artifacts.
-We will use two sources: A **Repository source** (can be *Azure Devops Repos, Github*, etc.) and an **Azure ML Model Artifact** (the model you have registered in your Azure ML Workspace):
+We will use two sources: A **Repository source** (can be *Azure DevOps Repos, Github*, etc.) and an **Azure ML Model Artifact** (the model you have registered in your Azure ML Workspace):

 ![Artifacts](images/artifacts.PNG?raw=true)

 The **Repository source** will contain your deployment configs (`aciDeploymentConfig.yml` or `aksDeploymentConfig.yml`, `conda_env_v_1_0_0.yml`, `inferenceConfig.yml` and `score.py`).
 In this [folder](https://github.com/lfbraz/azure-mlops/tree/master/azureml/config) we have some examples of these files.

-In the **Azure ML Model Artifact** we will connect the Azure Devops with our Azure ML Workspace using the `Service Connection` we created before:
+In the **Azure ML Model Artifact** we will connect the Azure DevOps with our Azure ML Workspace using the `Service Connection` we created before:

 ![AzureML Artifact](images/add-azureml-artifact.jpg?raw=true)